David-Rhoadess/Blockchain-mini-project/README.md

 We talked with CS Tutor Boston Gunderson about Java format stings and String.format.

-We referenced the assignmemt for function descriptions and implementation hints
+We referenced the https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Fa/schedule/ for structure and implementation hints

 David talked with Shibam Mukhopadhyay about updating MessageDigest